maxbre/rhfun/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-A new mixed collection of my handy R functions.
+A new mixed collection of my handy R functions (reboot of an old package).

 Beware: all the material must be considered experimental, in full development, not yet tested.